If you are interested in becoming a volunteer rehabilitator and caring for kangaroos and wallabies, below is some information that will assist you.

 - Dog attack

 - Abandoned by their mother (either while being chased by a dog or during drought etc).

-Many macropod joeys sustain injuries when their mother is killed by cars and it is imperative that all orphaned joeys receive a full veterinary assessment immediately when they come into care.
+Many macropod joeys sustain injuries when their mother is killed by cars and it is imperative that all orphaned joeys receive a full veterinary assessment by a wildlife veterinarian immediately when they come into care.

 General Care of Orphaned Macropods